Getting To Know You: Literary Character Analysis

 When you examine a character from all angles, there is often a rich, complex person whose motivations and behaviors contribute to the web of a text.

-A character who has depth and demonstrates growth or change through the story is called a dynamic character.
+A character with depth demonstrating growth or change through the story is called a dynamic character.

 One who does not show such development is called static.